sunny/actor/README.md

 ### Outputs

 Use `output` to declare what your actor can return.
-You can then assign every the actor's context.
+You can then assign every output in the actor's context.

 ```rb